e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Ever heard "Time is money"?
 Well, that's another one of these sound bites that looses the true meaning.

 When you hire someone, you aren't really buying their time.
 You're buying their ability to use their time to create value.
 You're hiring the skills.
-The unit of purchase just happens to be time because it's convenient, but some people aren't hired on a time unit.
+The unit of purchase just happens to be time because it's convenient, but some people aren't hired on a time unit basis.
-They are hired on unmonitored time or better, on achieving a precise given result or state.
+They are hired on unmonitored time (exempt status in the US) or better, on achieving a precise given result or state.

-When you measure the distance between two points in time rather than km or miles, same story, you don't think that time is distance, but it's convenient.
+When you measure the distance between two points in time rather than km or miles, it's the same principle: you don't think that time is distance, it's just more convenient and relatable.

 We use time as the wrong unit of reference in countless other situations.
-There would be nothing wrong with using it, if it wasn't for the fact that it commoditizes time out of the top of the list of your decision process.
+There would be nothing wrong with it, if it wasn't for the fact that it commoditizes time out of the top of the list of your decision process.

-Time isn't money because money isn't time, just as distance isn't time.
+When everything is time, nothing is time, but time isn't money because money isn't time, just as distance isn't time.
-The availability and the controls you have on money or distance are in a completely different league.
+The availability and the controls you have on money or distance are in a completely different universe.

 When working on tech products, you see time poorly used often and everywhere.
 Money being a lot less valuable than time, "build or buy" questions (for instance) should never be approached without a bias.
+You should have a preference to spend the money over the time.

 Don't build the things you can buy.
 Don't buy the things **only you** can build.
 Don't build your own computers if you can buy them.
 Don't buy your proprietary architecture from a contracting shop.

 Look into the process that you have rolled out and incorporate their time consumption in your cost analysis.
 Look into your meeting schedule and dive into it's primary (the meeting itself) and secondary (the derivative meetings that will come out of the primary layer) time consumption.

 The list goes on.

 #### Forward Escape

-There are some people that are time anxious and this is not what I want to promote.
+There are some time sensitive people that become time anxious and this is not what I want to promote.
 Anxiety and fear are sentiments that will always work against you.

 One of the worst behavior that can happen with time-anxious people (I've been there) is what I call the **forward escape**.

 The forward escape is what happens when someone is so concerned about using their time correctly, about always being productive, that they don't take the steps back to think about what to do next.
+The result is an incredible wast of time.

 On the outside, you look like you're focused, productive and everywhere.
 Underneath, you are basically a hamster on cocaine, running in its wheel, waiting for your heart to pop.